-What you can see in the diagram, is three operating environments which are open, mixed and controlled.
-Each of these environments has a range of tools that are suitable for use on their own or in combination with others as part of a more thought out methodology.
+What you can see in the diagram, is three operating environments that are open, mixed, and controlled.
+Each of these environments has a range of tools that are suitable for use on their own or in combination with others as part of a more thought-out methodology.

 Open Environment Tools

 If you're looking to capture information about an issue that requires you to identify geographic information, places is the best tool for you to use.
-Places allows you to create a customised surveys for a pin marker response to capture the information you need.
-You can use this tool to get your community to identify service requirements, issues or even for options testing.
-You can even highlight areas for comment, create different categories and customise the experience to suit your needs.
-To get started on using this tool, read our detailed article on how to configure the places tool in EHQ and how it looks for a participant.
+Places allow you to create a customized survey for a pin marker response to capture the information you need.
+You can use this tool to get your community to identify service requirements, issues, or even for options testing.
+You can even highlight areas for comment, create different categories and customize the experience to suit your needs.
+To get started on using this tool, read our detailed article on how to configure the places tool in EngagementHQ and how it looks for a participant.

 Mixed Environment Tools

 Participants can see other participant contributions.
 However, there is little peer-to-peer interaction.
 Some data may be visible to the community while some data is accessible only by the administrator.